 Wild vs. domestic

-In its 2026 proposal, BLM says (Page 2) the Taylor Grazing Act only authorizes it to grant grazing permits to animals that are "domestic" and will be used for "production-oriented purposes."
+In its proposal, BLM said (Page 2) the Taylor Grazing Act only authorizes it to grant grazing permits to animals that are "domestic" and will be used for "production-oriented purposes."
 This interpretation of BLM's authority is based on definitions created within the proposal itself.

 The Taylor Grazing Act of 1934 is the framework for modern law regarding grazing permits on public land.
 Its text authorizes the Department of the Interior to issue "permits to graze livestock," which is still the language used in grazing law today.